 Wrigley Memorial & Botanic Garden

 Visitors to the 37-acre Garden will discover the sweet scents and colorful blooms of myriad varieties of Island plants, several of which are found on Catalina and no where else in the world.
-A comprehensive interpretive display highlights Catalina endemic plants, Island natives and other plants native to California, including the rare Catalina mahogany.
+A comprehensive interpretive display highlights Catalina endemic plants, Island natives and other plants native to California, including the rare Catalina mountain mahogany.
 The magnificent Wrigley Memorial honors the memory of William Wrigley Jr., instrumental in the history of Catalina.
 The Memorial was built in 1933-34 using as many Catalina materials as possible.
 Click here for more information.

 Nature Centers at Avalon Canyon and Airport in the Sky

 The Conservancy’s two Nature Centers are a great way to become acquainted with the natural history of Catalina Island.
 At the Nature Center at the Airport in the Sky, visitors will enjoy an interpretation of Catalina’s various habitats and the plants that are associated with them.
 Its native plant garden’s beauty is a testament to the value of California native plants in landscaped areas.
-At the newly opened Nature Center at Avalon Canyon, visitors will enjoy self-guided exhibits, hands-on activities for kids, evening lecture series and outdoor exhibits all highlighting the Conservancy’s conservation work on the Island.
-The Nature Centers are open free to the public.
+At the Nature Center at Avalon Canyon, visitors will enjoy self-guided exhibits, hands-on activities for kids, evening lecture series and outdoor exhibits all highlighting the Conservancy’s conservation work on the Island.
+The nature centers are open free to the public.